-A financial asset (or, where applicable a part of a financial asset or part of a group of similar financial assets) is derecognised from the statement of financial position where:
+A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is derecognised (i.e. excluded from the statement of financial position) where:

-- The rights to receive cash flows from the asset have expired; - The Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a "pass-through" arrangement; and either (a) the Company has transferred substantially all the risks and rewards of the asset, or (b) the Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+- the rights to receive cash flows from the asset have expired; - the Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a "pass-through" arrangement; and either (a) the Company has transferred substantially all the risks and rewards of the asset, or (b) the Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

-When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if and to what extent it has retained the risks and rewards of ownership.
+When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it assesses whether and to what extent it has retained the risks and rewards of ownership of the asset.
 When the Company has neither transferred nor retained substantially all the risks and rewards of the asset nor transferred control of the asset, the asset is recognised to the extent of the Company's continuing involvement in the asset.
-In that case, the Company also recognises an associated liability.
-The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.
+In that case, the Company also recognises a related liability.
+The transferred asset and the related liability are measured on a basis that reflects the rights and obligations that the Company has retained.

-Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Company could be required to repay.
+Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Company could be required to pay.